Anthony Pateras is a composer, pianist & electroacoustic musician, active since the late 90s.

-His music has been presented in prestigious venues such as the Sydney Opera House, Walt Disney Concert Hall (LA), Martin-Gropuis-Bau (Berlin), Centre Pompidou (Paris), BBC Maida Vale (London), Berliner Festspiele, Foundaçao Serralves (Porto), Haus der Musik (Innsbruck), Zitadelle Spandau (Berlin), National Gallery of Lithuania (Vilnius), Henie Onstad (Oslo), CIVICAN (Pamplona), Haus Konstruktiv (Zürich), Logan Center for the Arts (Chicago), Tempo Reale (Florence), Roy Thomson Hall (Toronto), Great American Music Hall (San Francisco), Teatro Fondamenta Nuove (Venice) and Hamer Hall (Melbourne).
+His music has been presented in prestigious venues such as the Sydney Opera House, Walt Disney Concert Hall (LA), Martin-Gropuis-Bau (Berlin), Centre Pompidou (Paris), BBC Maida Vale (London), Berliner Festspiele, Foundaçao Serralves (Porto), Haus der Musik (Innsbruck), Concertgebouw Brugges, Zitadelle Spandau (Berlin), National Gallery of Lithuania (Vilnius), Henie Onstad (Oslo), CIVICAN (Pamplona), Haus Konstruktiv (Zürich), Logan Center for the Arts (Chicago), Tempo Reale (Florence), Roy Thomson Hall (Toronto), Great American Music Hall (San Francisco), Teatro Fondamenta Nuove (Venice) and Hamer Hall (Melbourne).

 Among hundreds of concerts worldwide, Anthony has performed at festivals including Wien Modern (Vienna), Unsound (Kraków), Sacrum Profanum (Kraków), London Contemporary Music Festival, Akousma (Paris), Klangspuren (Schwaz), Archipel (Geneva), Jazz Festival Willisau, Bernaola Zikola (Vitoria-Gasteiz), Sterischer Herbst (Graz), Skanu Mežs (Riga), Simultan (Timișoara), Mózg (Bydgoszcz), To Listen To (Turin), 2TageStrom (Zürich), Next Music (Bratislava), All Ears (Oslo), Music Unlimited (Wels), FIMAV (Victoriaville) and the Melbourne, Sydney, Perth & Adelaide Festivals.